 In only an hour’s drive out of Melbourne, you can find yourself entirely removed from city life and in the bush, beach, rainforest or farming heartland of Victoria.
 On either the Bellarine or Mornington Peninsula you can take in spectacular coastal drives (winter’s the perfect time for moody beach view vibes), meet koalas, echidnas or wombats, and taste vino from internationally recognised wineries.

-Golden beaches, art galleries, hedge mazes, geothermal springs, and boutique wineries, breweries and distilleries nested alongside innovative restaurants and local produce stores.
+Golden beaches, art galleries, hedge mazes, geothermal springs, wellness sanctuaries, and boutique wineries, breweries and distilleries nested alongside innovative restaurants and local produce stores.
 Sounds like a good way to wind down after festival fun to us.

 - Ten Minutes by Tractor, 1333 Mornington-Flinders Road, Main Ridge

 - Montalto, 33 Shoreham Road, Red Hill South

 - Doot Doot Doot, Jackalope and Rare Hare, 166 Balnarring Road, Merricks North